-- A general deduction for each taxpayer and each of their dependents; - Health expenses; - Education and training expenses; - Elderly person's day/night care burdens; - Burdens related to real estate and renewable energies; - Burdens related to life and health insurance policies; - International double taxation; - Some special tax exemptions and/or reductions; and - Some specific deductions depending on the kind of income obtained.
+- i.
+A general deduction for each taxpayer and each of their dependents; - ii.
+Health expenses; - iii.
+Education and training expenses; - iv.
+Elderly person's day/night care burdens; - v.
+Burdens related to real estate and renewable energies; - vi.
+Burdens related to life and health insurance policies; - vii.
+International double taxation; - viii.
+Some special tax exemptions and/or reductions; and - ix.
+Some specific deductions depending on the kind of income obtained.